bdineshreddy11/BT-AI-ML-SEP-2025-114/Task2-Regression-Problem/README.md

 Create a new issue with your question or problem

-Contact: [Your Email]
+Contact: bdineshreddy1123@gmail.com

-Documentation: [Link to detailed docs if available]

 ### 14  📄 License

-This project is licensed under the MIT License — see the LICENSE file for details.
-Feel free to use, modify, and distribute as needed.
+This project is created for educational purposes as part of the Badkul Technology AI/ML assignment.